TeamNorCal/pi-gateway/README.md

 ## Headless Installation

 The pi-gateway can be installed using systemd.
-The pi-gateway.service file should be modified to ensure that the appropriate techthulu server referenced, and then copied into the /lib/systemd/system/ directory.
+The pi-gateway.service file should be modified to ensure that the appropriate tecthulhu server referenced, and then copied into the /lib/systemd/system/ directory.

 These instructions assume that the pi-gateway has been git cloned into your